IvanMiao/PPE1-2024/Journal-Tutorial/Week04-ShellScript.md

   # requires shebang
   ```

 **Shebang** is a special comment at the beginning of a script, specifies that the file is a script and calls a certain interpreter.

+A shebang in shell: `#!/bin/bash`